nlp-uoregon/trankit/docs/source/overview.md

 ```

 ## Sentence-level processing
 In many cases, we may want to use *Trankit* to process a sentence instead of a document.
-This can easily be achieved by setting the tag `is_sent=True`:
+This can be achieved by setting the tag `is_sent=True`:
 ```python
 sent_text = '''Hello!
 This is Trankit.'''
 tokens = p(sent_text, is_sent=True)